didemertens/animated-api/readme.md

 ```

 ## Challenges and future improvements
 * The first version of this website just focused on animated films.
 I added in the series later, so I would like to make as many generic components as possible to use for all pages.
-The cards on the index page and the show pages are already the same for both films and series, but I would also like to this for the create and edit forms.
+The cards on the index page and the show pages are already the same for both films and series, but I would also like to do this for the create and edit forms.

 * I want to add likes and user profiles so that users can't just leave comments, but also like the films and series.
 They will be able to see their likes on their own profile, and it will also be possible to click on other users to see their profile and likes.
 This way, they will have a list of their favourite animated films and series.

-* Because this project was made in 10 days, I didn't have time to add a filter option on the index pages.
+* Because this project was made in 1 week, I didn't have time to add a filter option on the index pages.
 I would like to add this in the future, so users can filter on for example the release year and the amount of likes and/or comments.